PinataMostGrim/grimagents_cli/readme.md

 }
 ```

-#### search Configuration
+#### grimsearch Configuration
 Each hyperparameter value added to the search configuration will dramatically increase the number of training runs executed.
 Often it can be helpful to run a limited grid search with hyperparameter values bracketing either side of their current value.

-`search` only supports grid searching for one brain at a time. `search` will respect `--num-envs` and `--num-runs` while running a grid search and will also export the trained policy for every search if `--export-path` is present in the configuration file.
+`grimsearch` only supports grid searching for one brain at a time. `grimsearch` will respect `--num-envs` and `--num-runs` while running a grid search and will also export the trained policy for every search if `--export-path` is present in the configuration file.
 This may not be desirable as each successive search will overwrite the previous policy's file.

 As `buffer_size` should always be a multiple of the `batch_size`, it impossible to perform a grid search on one or the other using static values.
-A special `buffer_size_multiple` value can be defined that allows GridSearch to dynamically set the `buffer_size` based directly on the `batch_size`.
+A special `buffer_size_multiple` value can be defined that allows `grimsearch` to dynamically set the `buffer_size` based directly on the `batch_size`.

 When the `--random` argument is used, a random value is chosen between the minimum and maximum values defined for each hyperparameter.
-If only one value is defined, that hyperparameter's value will not be randomized.
+If only one value is defined, that hyperparameter value will not be randomized.

 ```json
 {